Rate Limiter

 • Introduction

-Rate limiting is only effective within the current process; rate limiting data is not shared across multiple processes, nor does it support cluster rate limiting.
+Rate limiting is effective only for the current process, data is not shared across processes, cluster rate limiting not supported.

-Windows development environments; businesses that do not require strict rate limiting; resisting CC attacks.
+Windows development environment; business scenarios that do not require strict rate limiting; defending against CC attacks.

 apcu